tristanmanchester/tristanmanchester/README.md

 # Tristan Manchester

-👋 Hi, I'm Tristan - a materials scientist specialising in X-ray imaging techniques.
+I'm Tristan - a materials scientist specialising in X-ray imaging techniques.

 ## About Me